-Since inception, we have financed operations primarily through revenues and the net proceeds we have received from the issuance of equity and debt securities.
+Since inception, we have financed operations primarily through revenues and the net proceeds we have received from the issuance of equity.

-As of June 30, 2022, we had \$591.2 million in cash and cash equivalents.
+As of March 31, 2023, we had \$641.1 million in cash and cash equivalents.
 Our cash and cash equivalents primarily consist of bank deposits and money market funds.
 Our marketable securities consist of US government treasury and agency securities.

 We believe that our existing cash and cash equivalents, and cash flow from operations will be sufficient to support working capital and capital expenditure requirements for at least the next 12 months.
-Our future capital requirements will depend on many factors, including our subscription growth rate and renewal activity, the timing of cash received from our payment processing platforms, the expansion of our sales and marketing activities, the introduction of new products and the enhancements to existing products, and the current uncertainty in the global markets resulting from the ongoing COVID-19 pandemic on our operations.
+Our future capital requirements will depend on many factors, including our subscription growth rate and renewal activity, the timing of cash received from our payment processing platforms, the expansion of our sales and marketing activities, the introduction of new products and the enhancements to existing products, and the current uncertainty in the global markets.
 We may be required to seek additional equity.
 If we are unable to raise additional capital or generate cash flows necessary to expand our operations and invest in continued innovation, we may not be able to compete successfully, which would harm our business, operations and financial condition.

 A substantial source of our cash from operations comes from deferred revenue, which is included in the liabilities section of our Unaudited Condensed Consolidated Balance Sheet.
 Deferred revenues consists of the unearned portion of customer billings, which is recognized as revenue in accordance with our revenue recognition policy.
-As of June 30, 2022, we had deferred revenues of \$128.2 million, which is recorded as a current liability and expected to be recognized as revenue in the next 12 months, provided all other revenue recognition criteria have been met.
+As of March 31, 2023, we had deferred revenues of \$181.9 million, which is recorded as a current liability and expected to be recognized as revenue in the next 12 months, provided all other revenue recognition criteria have been met.